jubako/jubako/arx_format.md

 If PatchInfoPos is null, there is no patchInfo in the patch file.
 So the patch file has to be considered has if all the base extensions have to be keep unchanged and extension of the patch file to be added at the end.
 All extension has to be copied.

-A base kym file may not have all extensions available localy.
+A base arx file may not have all extensions available localy.
 In this case, the corresponding PatchInfo should be skip (we cannot apply a patch to a missing content).
-The new extension is correctly referenced in the final kym header, so client application will be able to download the correct extension later.
+The new extension is correctly referenced in the final arx header, so client application will be able to download the correct extension later.

-If there is more PatchInfo than extension in the base key file, it means that new extension has to be added to the kym file.
-Extension are simply copied from the kym patch. (clusterCount is 0, uuid and checksum correspond to patch extension)
+If there is more PatchInfo than extension in the base key file, it means that new extension has to be added to the arx file.
+Extension are simply copied from the arx patch. (clusterCount is 0, uuid and checksum correspond to patch extension)

 \[TODO] Add a entryInfo to be able to change the extension entryInfo